ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

       * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.
 8. To place the order, ensure that the account to be charged is correct, review and accept the terms, and click **Create**.

-## Procedure to add gateway clusters to vCenter Server multizone instances
+## Procedure to add gateway clusters to Automated multizone instances
 {: #mcv_addviewdeleteclusters-edge-procedure}

-You can add gateway clusters to your vCenter Server multizone instance if you did not select to enable during your initial order.
+You can add gateway clusters to your {{site.data.keyword.vcf-auto-short}} multizone instance if you did not select to enable during your initial order.
 When you add gateway clusters, you must add each cluster one at a time.

 You cannot add more than one cluster in the same data center pod.
 {: restriction}

-1. From the VMware Solutions console, click **Resources** > **vCenter Server** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources** > **{{site.data.keyword.vcf-auto-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click the multizone instance that you want to add the gateway cluster to.
+2. In the **{{site.data.keyword.vcf-auto-short}}** table, click the multizone instance that you want to add the gateway cluster to.
 3. Click the **Infrastructure** tab and click **Create** on the upper right of the **Gateway clusters** table.
 4. On the **Create cluster** page, select the data center to host the cluster, then enter the cluster name.
 5. Select the amount of **RAM** and the **Number of bare metal servers**.